Command Palette

 A global tech due-diligence advisor

-We started by building two new tools the firm didn't have, and once those proved out, the client trusted us enough to let us touch their main product.
-From there the work kept compounding.
+We started by building two new tools the firm did not have.
+Once those proved out, the client trusted us inside its main product, and the engagement expanded toward a platform the firm owns outright.

 3 months → 1 month

-Time to ship a production feature, vs. their internal teams
+Time to ship a production feature, compared with the prior internal baseline

 Before

 The client is a global advisory firm whose consultants do the technology due-diligence work behind hundreds of private-equity deals each year.
 Over more than a decade they had built an enormous archive of past assessments that, on paper, was the firm's competitive moat.
-The data was there.
-It just wasn't doing much for them in real time.
+The data belonged to the firm, but it sat in systems that could not put it to work in real time.

 The first bet